 Offered: Spring (even years).

-SPED 531 - Universal Design for Educating All Students (3)
+SPED 531 – Overview of Special Education: Policies/Practices (3)

-Principles/practices of universal design for teaching, learning, and assessment are provided.
+Review of special education policies/practices will be addressed.
+General educators will explore teaching strategies, legal/ethical implications, while learning the impact of biases on students/families with exceptionalities in educational settings.

+Prerequisite: Admission to and retention in a graduate program; or consent of department chair.

+Offered: Fall, Spring, Summer.

+SPED 533 –Special Education: Practical Applications (3)

+Primary learner characteristics will guide lesson planning, instruction, and assessment to address the strength/needs of students with exceptionalities.

-Prerequisite: Graduate status, ELED 500 and SED 406, or ARTE 505, or consent of department chair.
+Prerequisite: Admission to and retention in a graduate program; successful completion of SPED 531 or consent of department chair.

-Offered: Fall, Spring.
+Offered: Fall, Spring, Summer.

 SPED 534 - Involvement of Parents and Families Who Have Children with Disabilities (3)

 The problems, attitudes, and roles of parents and other significant persons in the lives of children with disabilities are examined.
 Special education teachers and other educators develop techniques for professional and parent interaction.